pipe2705/WeekendReps/README.md

 ### D. `isVowel`

 Write a function `isVowel` that takes a character (i.e. a string of length 1) and returns true if it is a vowel, false otherwise.
 The vowel could be upper or lower case.
+Test your function on every vowel and make sure it's working.

 ```javascript
 console.log(isVowel("a"));